beam-telemetry/telemetry_metrics/README.md

 - counter, which counts the total number of emitted events
 - sum which keeps track of the sum of selected measurement
 - last value, holding the value of the selected measurement from the most recent event
+- statistics, aggregating measurements into summary statistics like minimum and maximum, mean, percentiles etc.
 - distribution, which builds a histogram of selected measurement

 Note that the metric definitions themselves are not enough, as they only provide the specification